axelwalter/ion-chromatogram-extractor/README.md

 Extract ion chromatograms from a mzML file using pyOpenMS and store retention time and intensity values.

 A list of exact masses for extraction can be loaded from a .txt file or entered directly, which a single mass in each line.
+Optionally a name for the EIC can be specified (e.g. 181.0707 = glucose).
 A basepeak chromatogram (BPC) will always be calculated.
 The mass list can be stored for later use in a text file.
 The sample (mzML file) path names need to be specified each in a separate line.
 An output directory needs to be selected.
 Here the results will be stored in JSON format with a single file for each